mariovyord/questions-and-answers-rest-api/README.md

 - `GET /api/collections/:collection/:id` - Returns object with a message and a result with matching ID; Returns status 404 if there are is no result.

 ### **POST**
 - `POST /api/collections/:collection` - Create new item in the chosen collection.
-Returns the created item.
+Returns the created item. **Authorized request!**

 ### **PUT**
 - `PUT /api/collections/:collection/:_id` - Update item with matching ID.
-Returns the updated item.
+Returns the updated item. **Authorized request!**

 ### **DELETE**
 - `DELETE /api/collections/:collection/:_id` - Delete item with matching ID.
-Returns status 202 and a message.
+Returns status 202 and a message. **Authorized request!**

 ### **VOTE**
 - `PATCH /api/collections/:collection/:_id/vote` - Upvote/downvote item in collection (for now only Answer data model support this feauture).
 Send JSON as shown below.
-If both are `true`, only upvote will register in DB.
+If both are `true`, only upvote will register in DB. **Authorized request!**

 Example: